ag-pacier/WebSiteChecker/README.md

 Logging as 3 levels:

 - DEBUG=TRUE
     - This turns on debug logging to get everything the container looks at.
-Will help you trouble shoot misconfigs and software bugs
+Will help you troubleshoot misconfigs and software bugs
 - DEBUG=FALSE
     - This causes WARNING, ERROR and CRITICAL messages to go to the container STOUT and everything else to disappear.
 (Recommended for casual production runs)
 - DEBUG UNDEFINED OR MISCONFIGURED